-We will only procure from suppliers that adhere to CGI's Third Party Code of Ethics.
+We will only procure from suppliers that follow CGI's Third Party Code of Ethics.
 This outlines the standards we expect from our suppliers to ensure that we can collectively make a positive impact on society whilst mitigating any adverse impacts.
 It contains requirements with regard to minimum wage, safe working conditions and internationally recognised labour standards and specifies that suppliers must under no circumstances use, or in any other way benefit from forced or involuntary labour.
 Suppliers are obliged to report any conduct, including conduct of any CGI member, that it believes in good faith to be an actual, apparent, or potential violation of this Code.
-More details can be found in 'Grievance mechanisms and remedy for victims' below.